 at the Lawrence Berkeley National Laboratory.

-I have a combined background of computational science and domain sciences of waves, materials, and wireless techniques.
+I have a combined background in computational science and domain sciences of physical waves and electronics.

-My current primary research interest is in high-fidelity computational algorithms for microelectronics and quantum chip applications.
+My current primary research interest is in high-fidelity computational algorithms for microelectronics applications.

 We address the need for enhanced modeling for more realistic devices by developing an algorithmically